ajaysagarn/CloudOrgSimulator/docs/implementaionDetails.md

 ### Map Reduce

-All simulations in this repository receive a stream cloudlets in the form a Map-reduce Job.
+All simulations in this repository receive a stream of cloudlets in the form a Map-reduce Job.
 A configuration for the map reduce jobs is as shown below

 ```conf
 MapReduceJob  {